timdrysdale/dcmotor/README.md

 The driver is instantiated with an N segment interpolator which maps the controller output onto the drive domain.
 This can be a simple one-segment interpolator for linear scaling, or have additional segments if compensating for a non-linear response to the drive signal.
-Include any dynamic friction compensation in the linearisation curve.

 ### 3.2 Static Friction